Not only does German have some uniquely expressive words, but German idioms also fill everyday needs you didn't even know you had!

 Translation: to not get it, to be clueless

-If someone is standing auf dem Schlauch, their brain just isn’t braining at that moment.
+The phrase auf dem Schlauch stehen describes that moment when your brain just isn’t braining.
 It’s like a garden hose that stops working when somebody steps on it—things simply aren’t flowing.

 einen Kater haben